 Center for Systems and Computational Biology

-The Center for Systems and Computational Biology (CSCB) is an interdisciplinary unit that bridges the Institute’s research programs, provides space and resources to encourage scientific interactions, and allows for more efficient use of centralized computational and other advanced technological platforms.
-The Center supports the development of new tools for integrating and analyzing data from genomics, proteomics, metabolomics, molecular modeling, and high-throughput screening, chemical biology, structural biology, and imaging, all of which involve large complex datasets that can challenge limits of available software tools and require high capacity, reliable data storage.
+The Center supports the development of new tools for analyzing and integrating data from a wide variety of -omics sources — including genomics, proteomics, metabolomics, molecular modeling, high-throughput screening, chemical biology, structural biology, and imaging — all of which involve large high-throughput complex datasets that can challenge limits of available software tools and require high capacity as well as reliable data storage and management.

 Systems Biology